Tent Camping for Beginners: Everything to Know

 We also pack a simple camp kitchen.
 Check out our article on how to create a DIY simple camp kitchen.

-Personal Items to Bring Camping
+Personal Items To Bring Camping

 Below is an example of things my husband and I bring camping during the spring and summer.
 We usually pack synthetically made gear that is warm, sweat-wicking, and anti-odor so we can re-wear.

-- Wool socks – at least two pairs
+- Wool socks

 - Fleece